ivanduranic/password-generator/README.md

 ## Usage

-User will notice following files inside 'Develop' folder: 'index.html','style.css' and script.js.
-Inside the 'Assets' folder there's a png file that shows the desired look of a webpage.
-Finally, there's a README file.
+User will notice following files: 'index.html','style.css' and script.js.
+Also, there's a README file.
-Link to a deployed application you can find here:
+Link to a deployed application you can find here: https://ivanduranic.github.io/password-generator/

 ## Support